edgelesssys/contrast/docs/docs/getting-started/deployment.md

 </TabItem>
 </Tabs>

-## 3. Add Contrast coordinator to deployment
+## 3. Add the Contrast coordinator to deployment

 Download the Kubernetes resource of the Contrast Coordinator, comprising a single replica deployment and a LoadBalancer service.
 Put it next to your resources: